What is a Kerberoasting attack?

 A few things to keep in mind:

-- Kerberoasting attacks do not require a domain admin account or one that has elevated privileges.
-In fact, any user account can be used in this attack type since any account can request service tickets from the TGS.
+- Kerberoasting attacks do not require a Domain Admin account or an account that has elevated privileges.
+In fact, any Domain User account can be used in this attack type since any account can request service tickets from the TGS.

 - Kerberoasting requires the adversary to have existing access to a user account in order to request tickets from the KDC.
-This access can be achieved from a variety of methods, such as social engineering scams, like phishing, malware attacks or even purchasing user credentials on the dark web.
+This access can be achieved from a variety of methods, such as social engineering, malware or even purchasing user credentials on the dark web.

 - Kerberoasting attacks also exploit an architecture flaw, in that any authenticated domain user can initiate a TGS request for any service on the network.
 The domain controller that is the recipient of the request typically does not check to see if the user is authorized to access this service.
 The service itself enforces access rights, which creates a loophole by which an offline attack can occur.